Planning for the Service Needs of a Growing Aging Population

-Los Angeles County is home to a vibrant and diverse group of more than 2 million residents aged 60 and older.
-By 2030, that number will approach 3 million, or 28 percent of the county population.
+Los Angeles County is home to a vibrant and diverse group of more than two million residents aged 60 and older.
+By 2030, that number will approach three million, or 28 percent of the county population.
 To serve older residents, both the county and city of Los Angeles operate Area Agencies on Aging (AAA).
-These agencies developed Purposeful Aging Los Angeles (PALA), a coalition of county, city, and community partners working together to create an age-friendly community.
-For help aligning these services and plan for an age-friendly future, the L.A.
+These agencies developed “Purposeful Aging Los Angeles” (PALA), a coalition of county, city, and community partners working together to create an age-friendly community.
+To help align these services and plan for an age-friendly future, the L.A.
 County Department of Workforce Development, Aging and Community Services (WDACS) enlisted FUSE Executive Fellow Minoli Ratnatunga.
 Minoli conducted a needs assessment for older adult services, and captured progress made by the PALA coalition in its first five years.
 By completing a joint assessment for both the County and City of Los Angeles, Minoli’s analysis helped align and target programs in the four-year area plans across both jurisdictions.